 Why choose Lowdermilk Park?

-Palapas shady enough to cover the whole family.
-The public facilities is a big plus for me.
+Palapas are shady enough to cover the whole family.
+The public facilities are a big plus for me as a lot of the Naples beaches don’t have any facilities.
 The snack bar is convenient for a quick lunch.
 The playground is great for smaller kids.

 11135 Gulfshore Drive

 One of the most protected beaches in Naples, Delnor Wiggins Pass State Park is filled with natural beauty.
-Walk along winding paths through the natural dunes until you reach the ocean.
+Walk along winding paths through the natural dunes until you reach this Naples beach.

 There are plenty of facilities for a full day out.
 Picnic tables for a scenic lunch, a small watchtower at the northern end of the beach provides gorgeous panoramas, plus you can also try a spot of fishing at the pass where the Cocohatchee River meets the ocean.